How to Smoke Oysters (Smoked Oyster Recipe In 3 Simple Steps)

 Serve With a Sauce

-There is two sauces that go well with these smoked oysters.
-A butter sauce and a mignonette vinaigrette.
-You can find the recipe for each sauce below.
+Two sauces go well with these smoked oysters: butter sauce and mignonette vinaigrette.
+The recipe for each sauce is below.
 All you need to do is add the sauce to the shell and enjoy.
 No plates are needed.

 Charcuterie Board